openid/AppAuth-iOS/README.md

 exchange will be performed automatically, and everything will be protected with PKCE (if the server supports it).
-By assigning the return value to the `OIDRedirectHTTPHandler`'s `currentAuthorizationFlow`, the authorization will continue automatically once the user makes their choice.
+By assigning the return value to the `OIDRedirectHTTPHandler`'s `currentAuthorizationFlow`, the authorization will continue automatically once the user makes their choice:

 ```objc
 // builds authentication request